faizaryaputra/portofolio/README.md

-# FAIZ ARYA PUTRA PORTFOLIO PROJECT
+# FAIZ ARYA PUTRA PORToFOLIO PROJECT

 This is a React project developed using Vite — a modern build tool known for its high performance, Hot Module Replacement (HMR) support, and fast development time.